opentok/CallKit/README.md

 }
 ```

-Three of them are essentially important.
-They are the indication of whether your VoIP call has been successfully priority boosted or recovered.
+The following methods indicate whether your VoIP call has been successfully priority boosted or recovered.

 ```swift
 func provider(_ provider: CXProvider, timedOutPerforming action: CXAction) {